AuxStudio/react-native-boiler-plate/README.md

 # TODOS

+* Continue testing src files
-* Include FCM in react-native-firebase setup guide
+* Add push notifications setup
 * Refactor wrappers (some of them don't need to be wrappers, they can just be components)
 * Create ErrorBoundary component
 * Error logging to DB component